Interface in C#

 Example to Understand Interface in C#

 Point 6: We cannot create an instance of an interface, but we can create a reference of an interface.
 The interface reference is going to hold the child class instance.
-Using the interface reference, we can only invoke the methods which are declared in the interface.
+We can only invoke the methods declared in the interface using the interface reference.

 Example to Understand Interface Reference in C#: